 Richard has been working in France, Norfolk and Venice during the summer

-His paintings from these places will be exhibited at the Russell Gallery's Mixed Christmas Show
+His paintings from these places are included at the Russell Gallery's Mixed Christmas Show

 November 27th until January 31st 2015

 Richard Colson started painting at Oundle School and studied for undergraduate and postgraduate degrees at Goldsmiths' College and was awarded a 1st Class Degree in Fine Art.

 He was awarded the Daler Rowney Prize at the London Group exhibition at the Barbican in 1992.

 He has exhibited in many mixed shows in London mostly at galleries specializing in figurative painting.
 He was represented by Theo Waddington Fine Art in Cork Street until 2001 and had his first one man London show at the gallery in 1996.